adminspotter/cuddly-gl/ui.md

 #### Widget ####

 The `ui::widget` class ([widget.h](../client/ui/widget.h) and
-[widget.cc](../client/ui/widget.cc)) isn't really a functional widget on its own, but provides a basic set of pieces for other widgets: border, margin, size, position, color.
-It also handles general setup and cleanup of the OpenGL VAO and VBO for each widget.
+[widget.cc](../client/ui/widget.cc)) is derived from the [`ui::active`](#active) widget, and though it is the simplest object which should be instantiated, it isn't really a functional widget on its own.
+It provides a basic set of pieces for other widgets: border, margin, position, color.
+It also handles general setup and cleanup of the OpenGL VAO, VBO, and EBO for each widget.

-The widget is also derived from `ui::active`, so the standard callback handling is available.
+Since the `ui::widget` is derived from `ui::active`, the standard callback handling is available.

-##### Resources #####
+##### Widget Resources #####

 * `ui::element::position`
   * `ui::position::x` (`int`)